-Students acquire a solid knowledge of geology, soil mechanics, foundation engineering, rock mechanics, tunnelling, hydraulics and structural hydraulic engineering.
+Students acquire a solid knowledge of geology, soil mechanics, foundation engineering, rock mechanics, tunneling, hydraulics and structural hydraulic engineering.

 - Students design, assess, monitor and create

 - natural and artificial scarps and slopes,

 - They quantify soil, rock, and hydraulic qualities.

 - They focus on the material behavior of geomaterials.